absa-subatomic-legacy/local-hadron-collider/README.md

 For now you have to manually add Bitbucket user accounts for each team member you would like to test with.
 To add a user account, go to [Administration > Users](https://bitbucket.subatomic.local/admin/users)

 * Click [Create user](https://bitbucket.subatomic.local/admin/users?create)
-* Fille in the user's details
+* Fill in the user's details

 > ⚠️ The `Username` must match the **domain username** you enter when onboarding a team member.